gedeontofidji/Documentation/pages/mydoc/mydoc_xrmtoolbox_tool.md

 ---
-title:  Navtabs
+title:  XrmToolBox
-keywords: navigation tabs, hide sections, tabbers, interface tabs
+keywords: xrmtoolbox, webresources
 summary: "Navtabs provide a tab-based navagation directly in your content, allowing users to click from tab to tab to see different panels of condtent.
-Navtabs are especially helpful for showing code samples for different programming languages.
-The only downside to using navtabs is that you must use HTML instead of Markdown."
 sidebar: mydoc_sidebar
 permalink: mydoc_xrmtoolbox_tool.html
 folder: mydoc